Spitzer Space Telescope

 but the camera, IRAC still can image in some of its bands,

-orbit by about 0.1 astronomical unit, and it currently remains in this orbit.
+orbit by about 0.1 AU, and it remains in this orbit, inactive.

 It was named for scientist Lyman Spitzer.

 - FLS: "First Look Survey", three fields, extragalactic, galactic, and ecliptic.